crosire/reshade/examples/README.md

 Adds an overlay to inspect textures used by the application in-game and allows dumping individual ones to disk.
 This allows for more control over which textures to dump, in constrast to the [texture_dump](#07-texture_dump) add-on, which simply dumps them all.

+This example includes a standalone utility (descriptor_tracking.cpp and descriptor_tracking.hpp) that tracks the contents of all descriptor sets, making it possible to query information about which resources those contain at any time.

 ## [11-obs_capture](/examples/11-obs_capture)

 An [OBS](https://obsproject.com/) capture driver which overrides the one OBS ships with to be able to give more control over where in the frame to send images to OBS.